Dearborn Public Library

 March, 1921

 A furnished room in the Village Hall supplied with thirty-five magazines, opens as a reading-room in early March.
-A high school student, Miss Carrie Carlton, acts as attendant.
+A high school student, Carrie Carlton, acts as attendant.

 April, 1921

-Miss Isabelle L. Chaffin, a trained librarian from Worcester, Mass.
+Isabelle L. Chaffin, a trained librarian from Worcester, Mass.
 Takes charge of the new library on April 1, 1921.

 June, 1921